KankakeeCommunityCollege/kcc-development-environment/README.md

 ## Overview

 Our projects use both Node.js & a Ruby environment to compile static HTML sites.

-### Node.js
+The documents in this repo will guide you through setting up the development environment currently used by KCC.

 ## Platform

-The same development environment can be acheived on Mac OS X, Linux, and Windows.
+A nearly identical development environment can be achieved on Mac OS X, Linux, and Windows.
+With minor alterations, you can use the same dotfiles cross-platform.
 The installation instructions vary slightly by platform.

 ## Prerequisites